claundy/claundy.github.io/_posts/slow-cooker/2023-02-14-slow-cooker-roast-pork.md

     **Gravy**

     13. Empty the juices from the slow cooker into a pan and heat to a simmer over a medium low heat.
-    14. Add enough gravy granules to thicken (I usually start with 6 heaped tsp. adding more if needed)
+    14. Add enough gravy granules to thicken.

 ---
 It might not be quick - but that's not necessarily a bad thing.